 - 1 cup dried tart cherries

 - 1/2 cup coarsely chopped pecans (roasted is preferred)

-Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Line baking sheets with parchment paper and set aside.

-In the bowl of a stand mixer fit with the paddle attachment, beat together the butter and sugars until light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter and sugars until light and fluffy.
 Add the egg and vanilla extract, and beat to combine, scraping down the sides of the bowl as needed.

 Store in an airtight container for about 3 days or freeze for up to a month (though I’ve eaten cookies that have been in the freezer much longer!!).